 What Are the Best Meats for Smoking with Pecan Wood?

 Well some of this we went over already, but the short answer is anything pork, chicken, and then a lot of other stuff, too!
-It’s worth noting that pecan is a wood that doesn’t mix well with most other woods so if you’re smoking with pecan it is generally best to just make it pecan and not add in any additional chips or logs of a different type since that can throw off the flavor combination.
+It’s worth noting that pecan is a wood that doesn’t mix well with most other woods so if you’re smoking with pecan it is generally best to just use pecan wood and not add in any additional chips or logs of a different type since that can throw off the flavor combination.

 The short list of great meats for smoking with pecan are: